|

 adapter would you recommend for use with your application?

-refer to the list of compatible hardware, which can be found
+that you refer to the list of compatible hardware, which can be

-this list, you choose the best adapter based on the form factor (PC
+By using this list, you choose the best adapter based on the form

-version, and supported 802.11 bands.
-Generally, the best choice
+Windows version, and supported 802.11 bands.
+Generally, the best

 Q.